 When a Will is probated, the deceased’s property and assets are inventoried and appraised and then, after debts and taxes are paid, the remaining assets are distributed among the chosen heirs.
 If there is no Will, the government directs the property distribution.

 Probate involves paperwork and court appearances by lawyers, who charge fees that are paid by the estate — money that would otherwise go to the people who inherit the deceased person’s property.
-When you draw up your Will, your lawyer will discuss ways to avoid probate.
+When you draw up your Will, consider ways to avoid probate also.
 In many countries, probate is not especially expensive or complicated.
 But the fights over who will administer your estate and be in charge of distributing your assets most certainly are.
 Plus they can create permanent rifts in the family.
 You can set that all straight with a will that names an Executor of the estate.